-"Electronic Application(s)" means ATM Electronic Application(s), Internet Electronic Application(s) and mBanking Application(s) "Eligible Deposits" means the Class A Eligible Deposits and the Class B Eligible Deposits "Eligible Investments" means the Class A Eligible Investments and the Class B Eligible Investments "Enforcement Action" means, in relation to the Secured Amounts, any action of any kind to: (i) demand payment, declare prematurely due and payable or otherwise seek to accelerate payment of or place on demand all or any part of any Secured Amounts; (ii) recover all or any part of any Secured Amounts (including by exercising any set-off, save as required by law); (iii) exercise or enforce any right against any surety or any other right under any other document, agreement or instrument in relation to (or given in support of) all or any part of any Secured Amounts (including under the Security Documents); (iv) petition for (or take or support any other step which may lead to) a Winding-up; or (v) start any legal proceedings "Enforcement Event" means the delivery of an Enforcement Notice "Enforcement Notice" means a notice given under Condition 10 of the Bonds (see the sections "Terms and Conditions of the Class A-1 Bonds - Condition 10", "Terms and Conditions of the Class A-2 Bonds - Condition 10" and "Terms and Conditions of the Class B Bonds - Condition 10") or Clause 20.8 of the Credit Facility Agreement (see the section "Credit Facility") "Equity Investments" means the amounts invested by the Equity Investor(s) in the Issuer through a combination of any one or more of ordinary shares, preference shares and Equity Investor(s) Shareholder Loans "Equity Investor(s)" means the holder(s) of the Equity Investments (as at the date of this document, the Sponsor is the sole Equity Investor) "Equity Investor(s) Shareholder Loan" means a loan made or to be made under the Equity Investor(s) Shareholder Loan Agreement by the Equity Investor(s) to the Issuer or the principal amount outstanding for the time being of that loan "Equity Investor(s) Shareholder Loan moone the agreement of that name dated 40 Mar.
-2000 Agreement" means the agreement of that name dated 18 May 2022 and made between the Issuer and the Equity Investor(s) "Euroclear" means Euroclear Bank SA/NV "Euro(s)" or "EUR" means the lawful currency of certain nations within the European Union "Event of Default" has: (i) in relation to a Class, the meaning given to it in the Conditions of that Class (see the sections "Terms and Conditions of the Class A-1 Bonds - Condition 10", "Terms and Conditions of the Class A-2 Bonds - Condition 10" and "Terms and Conditions of the Class B Bonds - Condition 10"); or means the expenses of the Issuer and the Asset-Owning Company (including, without limitation, fees, expenses and all other amounts payable to service providers (including, without limitation, the Bonds Trustee, the Security Trustee, the Manager, the Transaction Administrator, the Fund Administrator, the Principal Paying Agent, the Transfer Agent and the Registrar) and any registration, listing, depository, filing and similar administrative fees and expenses in relation to the Transaction)
+"Electronic Application(s)" means ATM Electronic Application(s), Internet Electronic Application(s) and mBanking Application(s) "Eligible Deposits" means the Class A Eligible Deposits and the Class B Eligible Deposits "Eligible Investments" means the Class A Eligible Investments and the Class B Eligible Investments "Enforcement Action" means, in relation to the Secured Amounts, any action of any kind to: demand payment, declare prematurely due and payable or otherwise seek to accelerate payment of or place on demand all or any part of any Secured Amounts; (ii) recover all or any part of any Secured Amounts (including by exercising any set-off, save as required by law); (iii) exercise or enforce any right against any surety or any other right under any other document, agreement or instrument in relation to (or given in support of) all or any part of any Secured Amounts (including under the Security Documents); (iv) petition for (or take or support any other step which may lead to) a Winding-up; or (v) start any legal proceedings "Enforcement Event" means the delivery of an Enforcement Notice "Enforcement Notice" means a notice given under Condition 10 of the Bonds (see the sections "Terms and Conditions of the Class A-1 Bonds - Condition 10", "Terms and Conditions of the Class A-2 Bonds - Condition 10" and "Terms and Conditions of the Class B Bonds - Condition 10") or Clause 20.8 of the Credit Facility Agreement (see the section "Credit Facility") "Equity Investments" means the amounts invested by the Equity Investor(s) in the Issuer through a combination of any one or more of ordinary shares, preference shares and Equity Investor(s) Shareholder Loans "Equity Investor(s)" means the holder(s) of the Equity Investments (as at the date of this document, the Sponsor is the sole Equity Investor) "Equity Investor(s) Shareholder Loan" means a loan made or to be made under the Equity Investor(s) Shareholder Loan Agreement by the Equity Investor(s) to the Issuer or the principal amount outstanding for the time being of that loan "Equity Investor(s) Shareholder Loan Agreement" means the agreement of that name dated [•] 2022 and made between the Issuer and the Equity Investor(s) "Euroclear" means Euroclear Bank SA/NV "Euro(s)" or "EUR" means the lawful currency of certain nations within the European Union "Event of Default" has: (i) in relation to a Class, the meaning given to it in the Conditions of that Class (see the sections " Terms ")

+and Conditions of the Class A-1 Bonds - Condition 10", "Terms and Conditions of the Class A-2 Bonds - Condition 10" and "Terms and Conditions of the Class B Bonds - Condition 10"); or

+- (ii) in relation to the Credit Facility Agreement, the meaning given to it in the Credit Facility Agreement (see the section "Credit Facility") - "Expenses" ..... means the expenses of the Issuer and the Asset-Owning Company (including, without limitation, fees, expenses and all other amounts payable to service providers (including, without limitation, the Bonds Trustee, the Security Trustee, the Manager, the Transaction Administrator, the Fund Administrator, the Principal Paying Agent, the Transfer Agent and the Registrar) and any registration, listing, depository, filing and similar administrative fees and expenses in relation to the Transaction) - "Extraordinary Resolution" ..... means a resolution passed at a meeting duly convened and held in accordance with the Trust Deed by a majority of at least 75 per cent. of the votes cast